rubygems/rubygems.github.io/_posts/2021-06-09-may-rubygems-updates.md

 In May, RubyGems.org saw several bug fixes and updates, some of which include the following:

-- investigated and fixed cache poisoning by using `x-forwarded-scheme` header gotten from a [HackerOne Report](https://hackerone.com/bugs?subject=rubygems&report_id=1184815).
+- investigated and fixed cache poisoning by using `x-forwarded-scheme` header.
+The issue was reported on HackerOne.
 - set form-action and frame-ancestor CSP policy - [#2718](https://github.com/rubygems/rubygems.org/pull/2718).
 - researched verified publisher implementation for package manager - [#2698](https://github.com/rubygems/rubygems.org/pull/2698#issuecomment-846356370).
 - added copy link to recovery code page and disabled continue link - [#2717](https://github.com/rubygems/rubygems.org/pull/2717).